-In accordance with paragraph 166.2 of the Company's MOI, stating that the Company may "advance expenses to a director to defend litigation in any proceedings arising out of the director's service to the Company", the Company has approved an indemnity for its directors and prescribed officers, to the extent of the below indemnity:
+In accordance with paragraph 135.2 of the Company's MOI, which states that the Company may "advance expenses to a director to defend litigation in any proceedings arising out of the director's service to the Company.
+The Company has accordingly, approved an indemnity for its directors and prescribed officers, the extent of the indemnity is stated below:

-The directors and prescribed officers of MTN Group Limited (who fall within the definition of director in terms of section 78 of the Companies Act) (directors), are hereby indemnified in respect of any liability arising other than contemplated in section 78(6) of the Companies Act, and the Company will advance the director's reasonable expenses to defend litigation in any proceedings arising out of the director's service to the Company and hereby indemnify the directors in respect of such expenses subject to the provisions of section 78(8) of the Companies Act.
+The directors and prescribed officers of Mobile Telephone Networks Holdings Limited (who fall within the definition of director in terms of Section 78 of the Companies Act) (directors), are hereby indemnified in respect of any liability arising other than contemplated in section 78(6) of the Companies Act, and the Company will advance the director's reasonable expenses to defend litigation in any proceedings arising out of the director's service to the Company and hereby indemnify the directors in respect of such expenses subject to the provisions of section 78(8) of the Companies Act.